alexch/codelikethis/public/lessons/tricks_of_the_trade/how_to_demo.md

 # Answering Questions

+* Let the questioner finish
+    * Don't cut them off!
+Keep nodding and let them finish their thought.
 * Repeat the question
     * or at least acknowledge its claims
 * Thank the questioner
 * Don't be defensive!

+# Macro to Micro

+* Start with a high-level description
+* *What* is the goal? *What* is the problem? *Why* do we care?
+* Recall the user story:
+    * "As a \___, I want to \___, so that \___."
+* Then dive in to *how* to accomplish the goal

+# Silence is Golden

+> "Better to remain silent and be thought a fool than to speak and to remove all doubt."

+* Sometimes people don't really *start* listening until there is silence.
+* Let your point sink in.
+Silently count to three (while making eye contact) before moving on.
+* When asking the audience a question, silently count to five before answering it yourself.

+> Awkward silences are **great** for eliciting feedback and gathering information.
+The audience members will feel awkward too, and will want to fill the void.

+# It's not a demo until something goes wrong

+Relax.
+Make a self-deprecating joke.
+The audience is on your side.